richeterre/ObjectiveGoal/README.md

 Shortcomings
 ------------

-* The application is currently lacking a [proper backend](https://github.com/futurice/futuleague) to store, process and retrieve information.
-Instead it relies on serializing its data to NSUserDefaults whenever entering the background.
-Remote fetching delays are emulated in the `APIClient` through ReactiveCocoa's `delay` method.
 * There is a fair amount of similar-looking code across view models and view controllers, e.g. for displaying and hiding a progress HUD.
 Perhaps parts of this code could be moved to a common superclass.

 License